jsmojo/Permutation-Keypad/README.md

 ```

 ```
-Open Permutation.snl in your Visual Studio IDE
+Open Permutation.sln in your Visual Studio IDE
 ```